How to connect an Android phone to a PC via Bluetooth

 That’s all there is to it.
 Your phone and PC are connected, and you can start using the Bluetooth connection between Windows 10 and Android.

-BONUS: What to do if Windows 10 doesn’t find or discover your Samsung Galaxy device
+Addendum: What to do if Windows 10 doesn’t find or discover your Samsung Galaxy

-Like we said earlier, Bluetooth is not the most reliable technology, so you might come across some issues.
-While it did take quite a bit of time for Windows 10 to find our Nokia device, we weren’t able to discover our Samsung Galaxy at all when we started writing this tutorial.
+As I said earlier, Bluetooth is not the most reliable technology, so you might come across some issues.
+While it did take quite a bit of time for Windows 10 to find my Google Pixel 6a phone, I wasn’t able to discover the Samsung Galaxy A54 at all when I started writing this tutorial.

-If you are having the same issues, try the following:
+If you’re having the same issues, try the following:

-• Turn Bluetooth off and on again on your Samsung Galaxy and Windows 10.
+• Turn Bluetooth off and on again on your Samsung Galaxy and in Windows 10.

 • Restart both devices and make sure you installed the latest updates for both Windows 10 and Android.

 • Reset network settings.
-Since this is what made our Samsung Galaxy discoverable, we detail the process further down.
+Since this is what made my Samsung Galaxy discoverable, I detail the process further down.

 • Update the Bluetooth drivers on your Windows 10 laptop or PC.
 Try the technical support site of your computer’s manufacturer and look for drivers specific to your model.